Gurobi/gurobi-optimods/docs/source/usage.rst

 is intended to solve.
 The docs also include runnable example codes and datasets to get you started.

-Note that you may need to install additonal dependencies for some examples.
+Note that you may need to install additional dependencies for some examples.
 The quick way to ensure you have a Python environment which can execute all the example snippets in the docs is to run the following::